cobwebos/docs/articles/hdinsight/hdinsight-plan-virtual-network-deployment.md

 ---
-title: 规划 Azure HDInsight 的虚拟网络
+title: Plan a virtual network for Azure HDInsight
-description: 了解如何规划 Azure 虚拟网络部署，以将 HDInsight 连接到其他云资源或数据中心内的资源。
+description: Learn how to plan an Azure Virtual Network deployment to connect HDInsight to other cloud resources, or resources in your datacenter.
 author: hrasheed-msft
 ms.author: hrasheed
 ms.reviewer: jasonh